mochi-hpc-experiments/platform-configurations/ANL/Theta/README.md

 $ qsub ./job.qsub
 ```

-Note the use of a protection domain (pdomain): these are necessary if
+Note the use of a protection domain (pdomain).
+Shared protection domains
-you have multiple applications, started using distinct `aprun` calls,
+enable processes to communicate with each other even when launched with
-and you want them to communicate via Mercury.
-Protection domains are
+separate `aprun` commands.
+Protection domains are global, but user-specific
-global, but user-specific (i.e. you won't be able to use a pdomain
+(i.e. you won't be able to use a pdomain setup by someone else, and you
-setup by someone else, and you won't be able to use the same name
-as someone else's pdomain).
-There is a limited number of pdomains
+won't be able to use the same name as someone else's pdomain).
+There is
-that can exist simultaneously, and they are not cleaned up when your
+a limited number of pdomains that can exist simultaneously, and they are
-job terminates, so please make sure to delete your pdomain at the
+not cleaned up when your job terminates, so please make sure to delete
-end of your job.
+your pdomain at the end of your job.

+Note that other Cray systems may use `DRC (Dynamic RDMA Credentials)` rather
+than static protection domains for this purpose.
+The protection domain
+configuration in this example is specific to the Theta system.

 The `MPICH_GNI_NDREG_ENTRIES` environment variable should be set
 to avoid conflicts between MPI and libfabric.

-`HDF5_USE_FILE_LOCKING=FALSE` has been shown to be useful for some
-workloads using HDF5 on Lustre.